Ipotrick/Daxa/wiki/Bindless.md

 daxa::BufferId buffer_id = device.create_buffer({...});
 ```

-Each buffer is created with a buffer device address and a mapped host pointer, as long as the memory requirements allow for it.
+Each buffer is created with a buffer device address and optionally a mapped host pointer, as long as the memory requirements allow for it.

 The host and device pointers can be retrieved:
 ```c++